Dan Broderick and Linda Kolkena were happy newlyweds — until his ex-wife Betty Broderick shot them dead in a jealous rage.

 At 5:30 a.m. on Nov.
 5, 1989, Betty Broderick used a key she had stolen from one of her daughters to enter the house of Dan and Linda Broderick.
 She brought a .38-caliber revolver she had purchased eight months earlier and skulked upstairs to the couple’s bedroom.
 Linda Broderick awoke screaming.

 Betty fired five shots, hitting Linda once in the chest and once in the head, killing her.
 Dan was hit once in the lung, and before dying he said, “OK, you shot me.
 I’m dead.”
 Betty ripped the phone from the wall and escaped, only to turn herself into La Jolla police hours later.

 The trial of Betty Broderick began in the fall of 1990.
 Broderick maintained she only wanted to kill herself and force the newlywed couple to watch but was startled into firing her gun when Linda Kolkena cried out.
 The prosecution provided evidence of her intent to kill by playing messages she had left on the couple’s answering machine, however.

 Betty Broderick was found guilty and sentenced to two consecutive terms of 15 years to life.
 As for Dan and Linda Broderick, their funeral five days after their deaths at St. Joseph’s Cathedral saw over 600 attendees.

 Linda Kolkena’s wooden coffin was covered in white roses and Dan’s in red.
-Kolkena’s tombstone bore a line of poetry from William Blake that read, “She who kisses the Joy as it flies, Lives in eternity’s bosom.”
+Kolkena’s tombstone bore a line of poetry from William Blake that read, “She who kisses the Joy as it flies, Lives in eternity’s sunrise.”